/r/Bogleheads/

 r/Bogleheads

-r/Bogleheads is a subreddit with 863k members.
-The most common kinds of discussions are advice requests and solution requests, and the community frequently discusses investing, looking for, 401k, vanguard, and portfolio, and they frequently recommend/review high yield savings account, vti, and bond etf.
+r/Bogleheads is a subreddit with 892k members.
+The most common kinds of discussions are advice requests and pain & anger, and the community frequently discusses looking for, vanguard, fund, hate, and investing, and they frequently recommend/review high yield savings account, vti, and bond etf.

 Bogleheads are passive investors who follow Jack Bogle's simple but powerful message to diversify with low-cost index funds and let compounding grow wealth.
 Jack founded Vanguard and pioneered indexed mutual funds.
 His work has since inspired others to get the most out of their long-term investments.
 Active managers want your money - our advice: keep it!
 How?
 Investing in broad-market low-cost indexes, diversified between equities and fixed income.
 Buy, hold, pay low fees, and stay the course!